barcesat/lstty/README.md

 ## Acknowledgments

 This tool was inspired by the original [lstty](https://github.com/atctwo/lstty) project by [@atctwo](https://github.com/atctwo).
 Special thanks to the original author for creating the Rust-based implementation that served as the foundation for this Python adaptation.

----

-### Key Adjustments:
-1. **Order Consistency**: Installation and dependencies should come before building.
-2. **Rust Section Clarification**: Make it clear that the Rust section pertains to the original version, as this adaptation is Python-based.
-3. **Example Output Placement**: The example output should be part of the "Features" section for better flow.
-4. **Consistency in Headers**: Use consistent header sizes and language for clarity.

-This refined structure ensures clarity, proper organization, and ease of understanding for users and contributors.